COLA508/ESP32_IOT_SmartHome_Kit/docs/source/Upload_code_to_ESP32.rst

 Option 2:Direct Burn Program
 ---------------------------

-- Of course, if you find the above steps too cumbersome, you can also use Espressif's official flashing tool.
-We've packaged the program as a bin file, so you can flash it directly to the ESP32 development board without importing libraries or downloading the ESP32 core package, allowing you to experience the kit's features more quickly.
+**Of course, if you find the above steps cumbersome or encounter unresolved errors during the Arduino IDE flashing process, you can also use Espressif's official flashing tool.We've packaged the complete program as a bin file.
+You can flash the firmware directly to your ESP32 development board without importing libraries or downloading the ESP32 core package, helping you quickly and conveniently experience the full capabilities of this kit.**

 Install CH340 Driver